 There are lovely gift shops, kitchen shops and toys shops, and a providore too.
 I am realising that one morning will not be enough at all, so today will just be about a couple of cafes.

-And this photo below is of the Old Mill Cafe & Bakery.
+This photo below is of the Old Mill Cafe & Bakery still very much open.

 I hear it is very busy at weekends, but I am visiting on a sunny winter’s day in the late morning and it’s quiet.